Zeaxanthin80/CAI2300C/README.md

 # CAI2300C
 ## Introduction to Natural Language Processing

-This repository contains Jupyter Notebooks and resources for the **CAI2300C: Introduction to Natural Language Processing** course I'm taking at Miami Dade College.
+This repository contains Jupyter Notebooks and resources for the **CAI2300C: Introduction to Natural Language Processing** course I'm taking with Dr. Ernesto Lee at Miami Dade College.

 ## 📖 Course Overview